-The authors implemented a protoype version while working at ECRC - nicknamed the "phone-demo" - in a few months in the constraint logic programming language ECL^{i}PS^{e} [MS95].
-The language includes a library for Constraint Handling Rules (CHR) [FrBr95, Fru95], which are a high-level language extension to implement arbitrary constraint systems.
+In a few months of 1995, the authors implemented a protoype version while working at ECRC in the constraint logic programming language $ECL^iPS^e$ [WNS97].
+The language includes a library for Constraint Handling Rules (CHR) [Fru98], which are a high-level language extension to implement arbitrary constraint systems.
 The CHR library was essential for a rapid, flexible and efficient implementation of the geometric constraints that appear in this optimization problem.
-The prototype is part of the demo suite of ECL^{i}PS^{e} 3.4.
-Based on this prototype, J.-R. Molwitz from the University of Aachen implemented the tool POPULAR [Mol94] within one man-year while at Siemens.
+The prototype is part of the demo suite of $ECL^iPS^e$ 3.4.
+Based on this prototype, J.-R. Molwitz, a student from the University of Aachen, implemented the tool POPULAR within one man-year while at Siemens.